yemitad/Mysql-Syntax-with-examples-and-practice-questions/README.md

 >= ( greater than equal to ) -works with numeric field
 <= (greater than equal to ) - works with numeric field

+Logical Operators

+AND : both conditions must be true for output to be true

+SYNTAX :

+WHERE condition1 AND condition2

+OR: Anyone condition needs be true for output to be true

+SYNTAX:

+WHERE condition1 or condition2

+NOT: Reverses the condition

+SYNTAX:

+WHERE NOT condition

+EXAMPLE:

+AND

+SELECT * FROM Sales_data
+WHERE segment =‘Corporate’ AND state = ‘Texas ‘

+OR

+SELECT *  FROM sales_data
+WHERE quality >=4  OR sales >1500 OR profit > 500

+( If any of the conditions are true , the record will be pulled)

+SELECT * FROM sales_data
+WHERE (Quantity >=4 AND sales > 1500) OR profit >500

+( In this case all profit > 500 will be executed because of the or operator , for the other conditions connected with AND both conditions need to be satisfied )

+SELECT * FROM sales_data
+WHERE (Quantity >=4 OR sales > 1500) AND (profit >500 OR discount = 1)

+NOT

+SELECT * FROM sales_data

+WHERE NOT region = ‘South’

+( it will bring record where region is not south)

+SELECT * FROM sales_data

+WHERE NOT quantity >=4 AND NOT sales > 1500

+Or can be written as if we don’t want to write NOT twice

+SELECT * FROM sales_data
+WHERE NOT (quantity >=4 AND sales > 1500)

+Range Operators

+BETWEEN : value inside a range(inclusive)

+SYNTAX:
+WHERE column BETWEEN value1 AND value2

+Example:

+SELECT * FROM sales_data
+WHERE sales BETWEEN 1000 AND 1500

+( this will display all records sales >=1000 and <= 1500 )

+List Operators

+ IN:  this is advance or operator
+Match any value from list

+IN works like multiple OR conditions, but it’s cleaner and more readable

+SYNTAX:

+WHERE column IN (value1, value2, value3)

+Examples:

+SELECT * FROM sales_data
+WHERE city IN(‘Delhi’, ‘Mumbai’,’Prune’)

+SELECT * FROM sales_data
+WHERE region IN(‘East’, ‘Central’)

+SELECT * FROM sales_data
+WHERE region IN (‘East’, ‘Central’) AND sub_category IN (‘Phones’ , ‘Art’)

+Pattern Operators

+Only works with string, text fields

+LIKE: Pattern matching  - Also called as Wildcard operator

+Examples

+WHERE name LIKE ‘A%’ - starts with A
+WHERE name LIKE ‘%n’ -  ends with n
+WHERE name LIKE ‘%mit%’ - contains text ‘mit’
+WHERE name LIKE ‘____’ - Exactly have 4 letters(any letters)
+WHERE name NOT LIKE ‘A%’ - does not start with A

+PLEASE NOTE:  symbols used are %( any number of characters , _( for a single character)

+SELECT * FROM Sales_data
+WHERE customer_name LIKE ‘A%’

+SELECT * FROM Sales_data
+WHERE customer_name LIKE ‘%S’

+#### PLEASE NOTE:
+That it is not case sensitive the character can be lower case or upper case on the code

+SELECT * FROM sales_data
+WHERE customer_name LIKE ‘%aa%’

+(It is not necessary that it will have a character at the beginning or at the end as long as aa is present )

+SELECT * FROM sales_data
+WHERE customer_name LIKE ‘%oo’)

+( here name must end with oo)

+SELECT * FROM sales_data
+WHERE customer_name LIKE ‘________________’

+#### Output :

+Benjamin Venier
+#### PLEASE NOTE: space is also considered , in the above code customer name with 15 characters will be displaced as the number _ is 15

+SELECT * FROM  sales_data
+WHERE customer_name LIKE ‘A____________’

+(Brings up all the customers starting with A)

+SELECT * FROM  sales_data
+WHERE customer_name LIKE ‘__n____________’

+(here 3rd letter must be n before n there should be two characters and after n there should be 12 characters)

+SELECT * FROM  sales_data

+#### NULL Operators

+IS NULL and IS NOT NULL
+Checks empty values

+#### SYNTAX:
+WHERE column IS NULL

+#### EXAMPLE :

+SELECT * FROM sales _data
+WHERE Segment IS NULL

+( will display all null values )

+SELECT *.
+FROM sales_data
+WHERE  order_id IS NOT NULL

+( can be used for data cleaning, show me records without null)

+#### Arithmetic Operators

+Performs mathematical operations like addition , substraction,multoplication Division, remainder on numeric values or columns

+PLEASE NOTE that this only works for numeric values not dimensional fields or values

+#### Examples :

+SELECT * FROM sales_data
+WHERE sales +100 > 1000